Spectral order for contact manifolds with convex boundary: Calculation of upper bounds on some spectral orders

-\begin{rem*} This result, together with the gluing map of \cite{key-2}, gives an explicit computational proof of the fact that the contact invariant of any contact $3$-manifold with Giroux $2\pi$-torsion vanishes, which was proven in the closed case by Ghiggini, Honda, and Van Horn-Morris~\cite{key-5} modulo canonical orientation systems in $\SFH$. \end{rem*}
+\begin{rem*} This result, together with the gluing map of \cite{key-2}, gives an explicit computational proof of the fact that the contact invariant of any contact $3$-manifold with Giroux $2\pi$-torsion vanishes, which was proven in the closed case by Ghiggini, Honda, and Van Horn-Morris~\cite{key-5}. \end{rem*}

-\begin{rem*} In \cite[Example 6-(c)]{key-1}, Honda et al.~show that if we only attach four bypasses to a basic slice; i.e., if the contact structure is minimally twisting, then the contact invariant is non-zero because it embeds in the unique Stein fillable contact structure on~$T^{3}$, which already has non-zero contact invariant.
+\begin{rem*} In \cite[Example 6-(c)]{key-1}, Honda, Kazez, and Mati\'c showed that if we only attach four bypasses to a basic slice; i.e., if the contact structure is minimally twisting, then the contact invariant is non-zero because it embeds in the unique Stein fillable contact structure on~$T^{3}$, which already has non-zero contact invariant.
 This can also be shown explicitly using a computation analogous to, but simpler than the one above.
 Hence, it is necessary to enlarge the Giroux $2\pi$-torsion domain a bit to obtain vanishing of the contact element. \end{rem*}

 \begin{prop} For the perturbed Giroux $2\pi$-torsion domain $\widetilde{M}$, we have

 \end{prop}

 \begin{proof} The complete list of the $J$-holomorphic disks used in the calculations above and the values used to compute their $J_{+}$ are given in the table below.
 If we label the $\a$- and $\b$-curves such that $x_1 \in \a_1 \cap \b_1$, $y_1 \in \a_2 \cap \b_2$, $z_1 \in \a_3 \cap \b_3$, $w_1 \in \a_4 \cap \b_4$, and $v_1 \in \a_5 \cap \b_5$, then